-Many of you have probably heard about the decline in applications to US business schools.
-However, the booming job market and higher acceptance rates actually make it an excellent time to pursue an MBA degree.
-Find MBA‘s Seb Murray recently looked at what applicants should keep in mind if they hope to come up with a winning MBA application strategy and a spot at their school of choice.
+Many of you have probably heard about skyrocketing applications to US business schools fueled by the pandemic.
+Despite today’s hot job market and competitive acceptance rates, now is still an excellent time to pursue an MBA degree.
+The competencies that business schools seek have not changed significantly in the past few years.
+They continue to prioritize getting to know the individual applicant’s authentic life story and character.
+Here’s what applicants should keep in mind if they hope to come up with a winning MBA application strategy and a spot at their school of choice.

 More focus on soft skills

-Soft skills are an important set of personal attributes that enhance one’s interactions, job performance, and career prospects.
+Soft skills are an essential set of personal attributes that enhance interactions, job performance, and career prospects.
 They are also a cornerstone of a winning MBA application strategy.
 The days when the ‘hard’ skills of analytical and strategic thinking dominated are over.
-Now, it’s oral and written communication, presentation, adaptability and the ability to negotiate that companies want the schools to teach.
+Now, it’s oral and written communication, presentation, adaptability, and the ability to negotiate that companies want the schools to teach.

 Ever-evolving technology and greater efficiency